-NREL strives to provide accurate and timely measurements of electro-optical properties to help researchers and manufacturers troubleshoot problems and develop the knowledge base necessary to reduce cost, maximize efficiency, improve reliability, and enhance manufacturability.
+NREL provides accurate and timely measurements of electro-optical properties to help researchers and manufacturers troubleshoot problems and develop the knowledge base necessary to reduce cost, maximize efficiency, improve reliability, and enhance manufacturability.

 A key issue in photovoltaics (PV) research and development is relating the performance of PV devices to the methods and materials used to produce them.
 Because of the nature of these devices, the electronic and optical properties of the materials are key to device performance.
 The relationship among materials growth and processing, the resulting electro-optical properties, and device performance can be extremely complex and difficult to determine without direct measurement of these properties.

 The following table provides a condensed listing of performance applications and ranges for each electro-optical technique/capability.

 |Photoluminescence spectroscopy||Determine bandgap, material quality; identify defects||0.4–2.7 µm||4–300 K||Yes||Yes|